ibm-cloud-docs/loadbalancer-service/troubleshooting-provisioning.md

 {: troubleshoot}
 {: support}

 {{site.data.keyword.loadbalancer_full}} requires at least two free IP addresses from its private subnet.
 In addition, if the load balancer is a public load balancer and the **IBM system pool** option is not used, then at least two free IP addresses are needed from your public subnet as well.
+This IP address requirement is not only required when you create a new load balancer, but also when performing maintenance on an existing load balancer.

 ## Issues with firewalls on public and private VLANs
 {: #issues-with-firewalls-on-public-and-private-vlans}